bitfactory-software/anyxx/docs/any++ as typeclass 3.md

 A fine example, of how new, compareable samll language features support each other to enable new powerfull abstractions.

-I feel its slowly time, to \ref subpage4 "bring Any++ into the picture", and show how it can be used to bring some more checkboxes on the bucket list.
+I feel its slowly time, to \ref subpage4 "bring Any++ into the picture", and check if it brings further improvements.